-Bologna v Inter Milan
+Inter howler gives AC Milan control of title race

 Post update

-Foul by Gary Medel (Bologna).
+Foul by Michel Aebischer (Bologna).

-Attempt missed.
-Denzel Dumfries (Inter Milan) header from the right side of the six yard box is just a bit too high.
-Assisted by Ivan Perisic with a cross.

-Denzel Dumfries (Inter Milan) wins a free kick in the defensive half.

 Goal!

 Goal!
-Bologna 1, Inter Milan 1.
-Marko Arnautovic (Bologna) header from the centre of the box to the bottom right corner.
-Assisted by Musa Barrow with a cross.
+Bologna 2, Inter Milan 1.
+Nicola Sansone (Bologna) left footed shot from very close range to the bottom left corner.

-Attempt saved.
-Lautaro Martínez (Inter Milan) left footed shot from outside the box is saved in the top centre of the goal.

-Attempt missed.
-Milan Skriniar (Inter Milan) left footed shot from outside the box misses to the right.
-Assisted by Hakan Calhanoglu.